King Departs On Tour Of US, Canada, France, And Germany

-Amman, Feb.
-8 (Petra) -- His Majesty King Abdullah II on Thursday departed on a tour of the United States, Canada, France, and Germany, to mobilise international support for an immediate ceasefire in Gaza, the protection of civilians, and the provision of sufficient and sustainable humanitarian aid.
+(MENAFN- Jordan Times) AMMAN - His Majesty King Abdullah on Thursday departed on a tour of the United States, Canada, France, and Germany, to mobilise international support for an immediate ceasefire in Gaza, the protection of civilians, and the provision of sufficient and sustainable humanitarian aid.

-His Majesty's tour will also focus on the importance of creating a political horizon that leads to a comprehensive settlement that ends the Palestinian-Israeli conflict.
+His Majesty's tour will also focus on the importance of creating a political horizon that leads to a comprehensive settlement that ends the Palestinian-Israeli conflict, according to a Royal Court statement.

-In Washington, DC, the King is scheduled to meet with US President Joe Biden and senior administration officials, as well as several members of Congress.
+In Washington, DC, the King is scheduled to meet with US President Joe Biden and senior administration officials, as well as several members of Congress, the statement said.

 In Ottawa, His Majesty will meet with Canada Prime Minister Justin Trudeau, while in Paris, the King will meet with French President Emmanuel Macron.